By Liz Swedock

 Should I tell my employer that I’m filing, especially if they haven’t fired me?

 This is up to you, but we suggest yes.
-You are entitled to these benefits, but it can be helpful to have open dialogue so that you can stay on a positive note and hopefully resume your job after the crisis is over.
+You are entitled to these benefits, but it can be helpful to have an open dialogue so that you can stay on a positive note and hopefully resume your job after the crisis is over.

 I’m a salaried employee and my employer told me they’re implementing a pay cut, can they do that?

 Yes, usually they can if you are an at-will employee.
 With an exception being if you have a contract for your compensation.
-Another huge exception to be aware of here, is if any groups of employees are being treated differently.
+Another huge exception to be aware of here is if any groups of employees are being treated differently.
 For example, if only older employees are being asked to work reduced hours or take a pay cut, that’s a major red flag for discrimination.
+You may be eligible for partial unemployment, depending on the severity of the pay cut.

 This is where we get into more complicated answers.
 If your employer is lawfully open, the short answer is usually yes, they can require employees to come to work, or risk termination for cause.

-Why does œfor cause matter?
+Why does for cause matter?

-Because, usually, if you are terminated œfor cause (or if you quit a job) you are not eligible to collect unemployment benefits.
+Because, usually, if you are terminated for cause (or if you quit a job) you are not eligible to collect unemployment benefits.

 What if I requested to be allowed to work from home and my employer said no?